Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 Why some funds employ hundreds of PhDs is really curious since they are not needed.
 These funds need experienced practitioners, such as ex pit traders or NYSE specialists, most with just high school diploma, and even people with skin in the game in various business sectors.
 One may be compelled to think that the wealthy and successful fund operators exercise some kind of social policy to employ PhDs that otherwise would be forced to compete for tenure under harsh conditions no different in principle from those in Survivor reality shows.

 In fact, no one knows the final decisions of traders and it is also hard to relate them to holdings of funds if they are disclosed.
 I found that out when I worked for a hedge fund and by error I received some trade confirmations from the broker.
 The trader was essentially fading the signals of one of the fund’s own analysts.
-As I found out lateral the fund operator liked to also hire what he thought were consistent losers.
-Those losers may offer some type of an edge for a while.
+As I found out later, the fund operator liked to also hire what he thought were consistent losers.
+Those losers may offer some type of edge for a while.
 Most PhDs that come from fields unrelated to finance may turn out to be consistent losers.

 This summarizes a few misconceptions we often read in popular finance articles.
 Below is a practical example, which the reader may skip if not interested in details.